Our Expert Community

 Pooran Chandra Pandey

-Trust and public perception, Media financing, Editorial independence, Democratization and human rights, Succession planning, Regulatory frameworks and education innovations in media
+Trust and public perception, Media financing, Editorial independence, Democratization and human rights

 Pooran Chandra Pandey is an International Visiting Fellow, Taiwan Foundation for Democracy (TFD), Taiwan (R.O.C).
 Previously; he held senior leadership positions with UN, Times of India, and Nippon Denro including a three-year stint as Chief Executive Officer, Dialogue of Civilizations Research Institute, Berlin.
-Author of global policy reports, Pooran holds an M. Phil degree in International Studies from Jawaharlal Nehru University, New Delhi, and has trained in China, UK, US, Japan, Sweden and Russia.
-Pooran has also acted as media spokesperson, internationally.
+Pooran holds an M. Phil degree in International Studies from Jawaharlal Nehru University, New Delhi.
 He is also a Chevening Scholar.

 Free time: reading, writing, volunteering, nature walking, mentoring